 I think my friends and family were initially apprehensive about the whole thing.
-Of course my mom was worried that I might fall in love and never come back to America.
+Of course, my mom was worried that I might fall in love and never come back to America.
 I'm definitely not saying that isn't possible! (sorry Mom).
-Overall, my family and friends were really supportive and of course, they enjoy receiving packages with real Italian pasta inside.
+Overall, my family and friends were really supportive and of course, they enjoyed receiving packages with real Italian pasta inside.

 TEFL CLASS INFORMATION